TylerSocholotuik/one-rep-max-calculator/README.md

 Please let me know if you notice any bugs/issues during your testing. <socholotuikt@gmail.com>.

-## Challenges I Faced In This Project
+## Challenges I faced In this project

 1. Calculating the one-rep max was not as straight-forward as you might assume.
 The formula is simple ((Weight * 100) / %1RM), but the % of 1-rep max variable is unique to **every** rep and RPE combination, so this necessitated the use of a 2D jagged array to store the percentage values for each RPE and Rep pair.
 To calculate the table values, I had to traverse this array and calculate the weight estimate for each rep and RPE pair in each iteration of the loop.
 The result had to be stored in a second parallel 2D jagged array.
 This array was then used to populate the table by selecting \<td> elements with id's containing the indexes of each rep and RPE value.
 This was my first time working with 2D arrays, and it exercised my critical-thinking and problem solving skills.